emocha Mobile Health

 Education and behavior change, human resource management, decision support, data collection & analytics, electronic medical records, Healthcare provider- CHW training, telemedicine/remote diagnostic, stock management, disease surveillance and reporting

-miDOT is a smartphone application that allows patients to indicate symptoms and record themselves taking their medication.
-The patient can then securely submit this information to the emocha server, where a clinician can then observe and confirm medication adherence using the emocha web interface.
+eMocha is a smartphone application that allows patients to indicate symptoms and record themselves taking their medication.
+The patient can then securely submit this information to the eMocha server, where a clinician can then observe and confirm medication adherence using the eMocha web interface.
 The system also includes a notifications feature to remind patients to take their medication and inform providers about important patient-reported events.

 In a National Institute of Minority Health and Health Disparities Small Business Innovation Research grant across 3 Maryland public health departments, 100% of patients successfully completed tuberculosis treatment.